quixio/quix-docs/docs/platform/how-to/train-and-deploy-ml/train-ml-model.md

 ### Generate advanced brake signal for training

-Now we need to shift breaking 5 seconds ahead to train model to predict breaking 5 seconds ahead.
+Now we need to shift breaking 5 seconds ahead to train the model to predict breaking 5 seconds ahead.

 ``` python
 ## Offset dataset and trim it